ballerina-platform/ballerina-dev-website/learn/calling-java-code-from-ballerina.md

 	modules = ["ordermgt"]
 ```

-Or, if you are adding it as a Maven dependency, it would look like the one below.
+Or, if you are adding it as a Maven dependency, it would take the following form.
 ```toml
 [platform]
 target = "java8"